rkumar/rbcurse/README.markdown

    * rfe.rb is a ruby file explorer demo.

-   * sqlc.rb is a ruby sql client _demo_ (using testd.db at
+   * sqlm.rb is a ruby sql client _demo_ (using testd.db at
      <http://www.benegal.org/files/screen/testd.db>)
     (requires gem sqlite3-ruby)
-    sqlc.rb: uses tabbedpanes - each query opens a new tab sqlm.rb: uses a multi-container - each query opens a new table in the multicontainer
+    sqlm.rb: uses a multi-container - each query opens a new table in the multicontainer

+   * alpmenu.rb - an alpine like menu screen that calls the following 2 programs

-   * testtodo.rb is a test TODO application (now using fastercsv) (needs retesting - is working)
+       * testtodo.rb is a test TODO application (M-h to see popup menus)

        * viewtodo.rb is a test TODO viewing application (now using sqlite3).
 The table is readonly, some vim keys are available.

+   * app.rb  - demo of the app feature.
+Also has progress bars (type in the textarea to see progress bar)

+   * appemail.rb - a larger demo of the app feature and Column Browse pattern.
+Uses mbox to display mails.
+M-x to show commands at bottom of screen.
+Vim and bash-like file selection and other goodies.

+   * appdirtree - demo of file browser using Tree on left and list on right.

 * Screenshots on
   <http://www.benegal.org/files/screen/?M=D>   (new)